 Which statistical method you use to compare data sets depends on two main factors: your overall goal and the type of data you have.
-Parametric data means that you know the underlying distribution (for example, your data might be normally distributed).…Continue
+Parametric data means that you know the underlying distribution (for example, your data might be normally distributed).
+Non parametric tests are an…Continue

 In the early 2000’s, IBM Deep Blue was on the lookout for its next Grand Challenge.
 It had achieved an exhilarating win over chess grand master Garry Kasparov in 1997.
 But that was a game with deterministic outcomes where superior processing power gave Deep Blue a significant advantage over even a human grand champion.
 IBM needed a challenge commiserate with its Artificial Intelligence aspirations, and the wildly popular TV game show…Continue

 Added by Bill Schmarzo on October 26, 2019 at 2:17am — No Comments